For Teachers - How to Submit Your Classroom Entries Online in 10 Easy Steps!

 - For each student, complete all required fields for submission, upload or type the student’s letter entry and click Submit.
 You will need to complete this process for each student’s letter.

-- If any of your students are younger than the age of 13 before November 4, 2020, you will be prompted to pause, save your progress and upload a scanned pdf or image of a hand-signed parent permission form.
+- If any of your students are younger than the age of 13 before November 4, 2021, you will be prompted to pause, save your progress and upload a scanned pdf or image of a hand-signed parent permission form (available on the resources page).
 This form is required for all students younger than 13.
 We recommend collecting signed permission forms prior to beginning the submission process.

 - After a successful submission, you will be redirected to the beginning of the form.
 To submit another entry, simply scroll down and click Save Address and Continue.
 Please do not edit the address fields—these are saved to your account and will be autocompleted for every entry.
 Complete the rest of the form for each student’s entry.